-Growing up in Camden in Wilcox County and working on her father’s farm taught Kay Ivey to value hard work and living within one’s means.
+Growing up in Camden in Wilcox County and working on her father’s farm taught Gov. Ivey to value hard work and living within one’s means.
 Her parents instilled values of faith, family, and community.

-After graduating from Auburn University in 1967, Kay worked as a high school teacher and a bank officer.
+After graduating from Auburn University in 1967, she worked as a high school teacher and a bank officer.
 She served as Reading Clerk of the Alabama House of Representatives under Speaker Joseph C. McCorquodale and Assistant Director of the Alabama Development Office, where she worked to spur job creation and economic development across the State.

-The first Girls State alumna elected to an Alabama Constitutional Office, She is a member of the First Baptist Church of Montgomery, the Montgomery Rotary Club, and the Board of Directors of the Montgomery YMCA.
+The first Girls State alumna elected to an Alabama Constitutional Office, she is a member of the First Baptist Church of Montgomery, the Montgomery Rotary Club, and the Board of Directors of the Montgomery YMCA.